musikele/musikele.github.io/_posts/2020-05-23-serve-https-requests-with-express-and-nodejs.md

 ## Generate the certificates

-First of all, we need to generate a certificate that will be used by our https server.
+First of all, we need to **generate a certificate** that will be used by our https server.
 In the same folder of express `index.js`, run this command on mac or linux:

 ```console
 $ sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout ./selfsigned.key -out selfsigned.crt
 ```

+The program will ask you to answer some questions on the issuer of the certificate.

 This will generate two files, `selfsigned.key` and `selfsigned.crt`, that can be used by any webserver in the world, but for now we'll use in nodejs.

-This step is only required once.
+**This step is only required once**.
+Generate and forget :)

 ## Use the certificates in express